What to Hire, from Who and How?

 There are many high quality rental companies in Australia, some are highly specialised and offer services in particular states or cities whilst others are national and operate across all states and territories.
 The top 5 in terms of size, range of fleet, widest choice of branch locations and quality of service are:

 Vehicle Definitions … What’s in a Name?

-The term Campervan, Motorhome, RV (Recreational Vehicle) and even 4 WD Campervans are all often inter-used to describe the same vehicle.
-Whilst there are exceptions a set of rule-of-thumb definitions could include:
+The term Campervan, Motorhome, RV (Recreational Vehicle) and even 4 WD Campervans are all often inter-changeable to describe the same vehicle.
+Whilst there are exceptions, a set of rule-of-thumb definitions could include:

 Generally top end luxury vehicles on a long-wheel base and provide the most generous living space and facilities.

 These range from 2 to 6 berth vehicles and come equipped with European styled kitchen appliances, comprehensive bathroom facilities, full reverse cycle air-conditioning, LCD televisions, DVD players and in some instances even Playstations.

 Campervans cover largely 2, 2.5 (2 adults & 1 child) and 3 berth vehicles.
 Today many of these are equipped with bathroom and complete kitchen facilities and often TVs & DVD players.
 Most have air-conditioning and heating in the Driving and Living cabins.